diyscif/diyscif/scif-thesis.md

 TEMPEST issues.
 Interior areas of a SCIF through which reasonable access could be gained should be monitored by motion sensors (UL 639) and high security switches (HSS) (UL 634 level 1 or 2).
-Motion sensors trigger alarms on detecting movements in their view field.
+Motion sensors trigger alarms on detecting movements in their view-field.
 HSS are split in two components, one mounted on the moving component and the other on its adjacent rigid part.
 They trigger alarms when they lose internal contact between their two halfs, for example when a door is opened.
 SCIF perimeter doors should be protected by both